Greece travel guide

 Music festivals

-Be aware of local laws and customs, and take extra care of your valuables if attending a festival or large concert.
-Read our festivals in Europe travel checklist for more advice.
+Take extra care of your valuables at festivals or large concerts.
+Read the festivals in Europe travel checklist for more advice.

 Water sports and swimming safety

-Make sure you follow any warning signs, adhere to instructions from lifeguards and observe the flag indicators on beaches.
-Follow local advice if jellyfish or urchins are present.
+Obey warning signs and flags on beaches.
+Follow instructions from lifeguards and get follow local advice if jellyfish or urchins are present.

 Quad biking and mopeds

-Quad biking is considered an extreme sport and carries the risk of serious injury or death.
-Specific travel insurance to cover quad bike rental is essential.
-Always take care to read the details of your insurance cover before you travel on holiday, paying particular attention to the small print and exclusions on your insurance policy.
+Quad biking is an extreme sport and carries the risk of serious injury or death.
+You need specific travel insurance to cover quad biking.
+Always read the details of your insurance cover – especially the small print and exclusions on your policy.

-If you do rent a quad bike, choose a category in accordance with your driving licence and age.
-Drivers and passengers must wear helmets.
-Failure to do so may invalidate your insurance and if stopped you will be fined and your licence taken from you.
-If you intend to hire a moped you will need a valid driving licence with at least category A1 - ‘light motorcycle’.
+If you hire a moped, you need a valid driving licence with at least category A1 – ‘light motorcycle’.
+Choose a category in accordance with your driving licence and age.
 Category P, which is valid in the UK for driving mopeds up to 50cc, is not valid in Greece.

 Transport risks